AP® Calculus BC Exam Format

 Question Types

-1. Various types of functions function representations, plus a mix of procedural and conceptual tasks.
+1. Various types of functions and function representations, plus a mix of procedural and conceptual tasks.

 2. At least two questions will incorporate a real-world context or scenario that you’ll need to solve.